Predictive Rate Selection for Ultra-Reliable Communication using Statistical Radio Maps: Numerical evaluation

 The channel coefficients $h$ used to compute the \glspl{snr} in \eqref{eq:snr} across the region are simulated with the simulation tool QuaDRiGa using the 3GPP NR Urban Micro-Cell scenario with line of sight (see \cite[p.
 81]{quadriga}) with \gls{bs} height $10$ m, \gls{ue} height $1.5$ m, transmit power of $0$ dBm, and $2.6$ GHz as central frequency.
 Since QuaDRiGa is a geometric channel simulator, we emulate independent fast fading by adding uniformly distributed random phase shifts on top of each path arriving to the receiver, and then adding up the contributions of all the paths to obtain a narrowband channel coefficient.
 With the resulting channel gains, the \gls{snr} values are calculated as in \eqref{eq:snr} with $B=200$ KHz and noise power $BN_0 = -115$ dBm.
 To evaluate the predicted outage probabilities, we also simulate test data $\mathcal{D}_\text{test}$ comprising $N = 10^5$ \gls{snr} values at $D_\text{test}= 2601$ locations forming a uniform grid with $2$ m spacing.

 We start by comparing the predictive means of the $\epsilon$-quantile of $W$ obtained for a sample dataset $\mathcal{D}$ using Algorithm \ref{alg:statmap} to the quantiles estimated from $\mathcal{D}_\text{test}$ in Fig.~\ref{fig:interpolate}.
-The left map shows $w_{\epsilon} = F_{W}^{-1}(\epsilon)$ obtained from $\mathcal{D}_\text{test}$, while the right map shows the quantile predicted from the radio map, i.e., $e^{\mu_i}$ for each $\mbf{x}_i\in\mathcal{D}_\text{test}$ calculated using the procedure in Section \ref{sec:rateprediction}.
+The left map shows $w_{\epsilon} = F_{W}^{-1}(\epsilon)$ obtained from $\mathcal{D}_\text{test}$, while the right map shows the quantile predicted from the radio map, i.e., $e^{\mu_i}$ for each $\mbf{x}_i\in\mathcal{D}_\text{test}$ calculated using the procedure in Sec.~\ref{sec:rateprediction}.
 It can be seen that the predictive mean is generally close to the test values except for areas far away from any observed location, e.g., in the right part of the map.
 However, the predictive variance (which is not depicted) is also significantly higher in these areas as well.

 We now turn our attention to the rate selection problem, where we aim to predict the maximum rate for the unobserved locations on the map satisfying an outage probability of at most $\epsilon = 10^{-3}$ (we refer to this as \textit{predictive} rate selection).
 Unless otherwise stated, we set $\delta = 10^{-3}$.
 For comparison, we use a baseline scheme, which simply selects the rate based on measurements from the closest observed location.
-Specifically, if $\mbf{x}_d$ is the closest observed location to the target location $\mbf{x}^*$, then the baseline scheme chooses the rate as $R(\mbf{x}^* \cond \mathcal{D}) = \log_2(1 + W_{d,(\lfloor n\epsilon\rfloor)})$.
+Specifically, if $\mbf{x}_d$ is the closest observed location to the target location $\mbf{x}^*$, then the baseline scheme chooses the rate as

+\restoregeometry $R(\mbf{x}^* \cond \mathcal{D}) = \log_2(1 + W_{d,(\lfloor n\epsilon\rfloor)})$.
 The outage probabilities resulting from the rate selection schemes are empirically computed using the test data --- see Fig. \ref{fig:onemap} for an example based on the same scenario as in Fig. \ref{fig:interpolate}.
 The figure shows that the outage probabilities obtained using the predictive rate selection rarely exceed the target $\epsilon$, whereas the baseline scheme often exceeds the target outage probability.